Vocabulary trends from the last two years of official SATs

 Why This Analysis Matters

 Here's a truth about SAT prep that most test-takers don't realize: the College Board recycles vocabulary.
 Not occasionally—systematically.
-After compiling data reported by r/SAT forums and roots2words.com from 20 official SAT administrations spanning nearly two years, we discovered that certain words appear on three, four, even five different tests.
+After compiling data reported by r/SAT forums and roots2words.com from 23 official SAT administrations spanning over two years, we discovered that certain words appear on three, four, five, even six different tests.

 This isn't random.
 These high-frequency words represent the vocabulary the College Board considers essential for college readiness.
 If you're serious about maximizing your SAT score, these are the words that deserve your attention first.